National Coastwatch -

 Mobile 07815 945210

-The Sea Safety Group was formed by Captain Tony Starling Lark, a North Sea Pilot, who had become increasingly alarmed at the number of accidents between large Merchant vessels and Fishing vessels, particularly in the Dover Straights.
+At the beginning of the 1990’s Captain Tony Starling Lark, a North Sea Pilot, had become increasingly alarmed at the number of accidents between large Merchant vessels and Fishing vessels, particularly in the Dover Straits.

 This prompted Peter Rayment, a Director of SSG, to suggest that the group tries to acquire the lookout, reinstate it to working order, and man it with Volunteers.
-The story goes that after a day of intense discussion, by ten o’clock that evening NCI was born and the entire salient points down on paper.
+The story goes that after a day of intense discussion, by ten o’clock that evening the National Coastwatch Institution was born with the entire salient points down on paper.

-In October 1994, a public meeting was held at the Football Club House on Lizard by Capt Starling Lark and Peter Rayment during which they put their ideas to the meeting, they then asked if anyone would be prepared to volunteer as a watchkeeper.
-There was a very good response, with one local Fisherman standing up and saying, and quote; I reckon we have seen history being made here next meeting soon after saw the appointment of NCI’s first Station Manager, a truly remarkable lady, Lynn Briggs.
-Whether she realized what she had taken on we will never know, but a lot of what we do in NCI today owes much to Lynn’s pioneering work in the early days at Bass Point.
+In October 1994, a public meeting was held at the Football Club House on Lizard by Capt.
+Starling Lark and Peter Rayment during which they put their ideas to the meeting, they then asked if anyone would be prepared to volunteer as a watchkeeper.
+There was a very good response, with one local fisherman standing up and saying “….
+I reckon we have seen history being made here…”.
+The next meeting soon after saw the appointment of NCI’s first Station Manager, Lynn Briggs, a truly remarkable lady.
+Whether she realised what she had taken on we shall never know, but a lot of what we do in NCI today owes much to Lynn’s pioneering work in the early days at Bass Point.

-Following the successful launch of NCI Bass Point, other Stations quickly followed in East Anglia, and the Tyne / Tees area, and now, in August 2012 there are 49 Stations operational around the coast with some volunteers giving their time and effort to try to make our shores that little bit safer for all who use them.
-The Institution is working on another six Stations which we hope will become operational soon.
+Following the successful launch of NCI Bass Point, other Stations quickly followed around England and Wales, and now, in early 2021 there are 56 Stations operational along the coasts with some 2,600 volunteers giving their time and effort to try to make our shores that little bit safer for all who use them.
+The Institution is working on other possible stations which we hope will become operational soon.

 The Institution has a joint Memorandum of Understanding with the Maritime Coastguard Agency, and with HM Customs & Excise, these two documents are the guides to NCI’s role and provide the basis for the excellent working relationship the Institution enjoys with both these Departments.
-Many NCI Stations have acquired, or are working towards acquiring, Declared Facility Status, giving NCI a very important role to play when needed within the UK’s Search & Rescue Organisation.
-Not bad for a young organisation in only just over five years, thanks to the dedicated help from all the Volunteers who give freely of their time and effort.
+Many NCI Stations have acquired, or are working towards acquiring, Declared Facility Status, giving NCI a very important role to play when needed within the UK’s Search & Rescue Organisation, thanks to the dedicated help from all the Volunteers who give freely of their time and effort.